pkstaz/elastic-openshift-helm/README.md

    - Ensure the operator is running and healthy

 3. **Authentication issues**
-   - Ensure the elastic user secret exists
+   - Ensure the elastic user secret exists: `oc get secret elasticsearch-es-elastic-user -n elasticsearch`
    - Check if TLS is properly configured
    - Verify the operator has created the necessary secrets